 1. The Articles of Incorporation are Dated Prior to January 15, 2015.
 In 2015 and 2018, major revisions were made to the Michigan Nonprofit Corporation Act, MCL 450.2101, et. seq., Act 162 of 1982.
 A few examples of the changes include, 1) participation in meetings by electronic means, 2) voting by electronic means, 3) additional limitations on director and officer liability, 4) new requirements for the inspection of association records and 5) the ability to create nonexecutive committees.
 The Articles of Incorporation should also permit a Michigan Condominium Association to take action by voting outside to accommodate the busy lifestyles of co-owners in today’s society.
 We recommend reviewing your Condominium Association’s Articles of Incorporation to determine if they are in need of updating.
 A copy of your Michigan Condominium Association’s Articles of Incorporation can be found here.

-- The Master Deed and Bylaws have not been updated in at least 15 years.
-The Michigan Condominium Act, MCL 559.101, et. seq. was enacted in 1978.
+2. The Master Deed and Bylaws have not been updated to account for changes in the Michigan Condominium Act.
+The Michigan Condominium Act, MCL 559.101, et. seq. was originally enacted in 1978.
 Any Master Deed or Bylaws drafted prior to 1978 should be immediately reviewed and amended to reflect numerous changes in Michigan and Federal law.
 Moreover, in 2001 and 2002, significant amendments were made to the Michigan Condominium Act.
-If a condominium association’s master deed and bylaws were not amended to reflect the changes made by the 2001 and 2002 amendments, there is a strong likelihood that the Master Deed and Bylaws need to be updated.
+The Michigan Condominium Act was also updated in 2014 as well.
+If a condominium association’s master deed and bylaws were not amended to reflect the above changes to the Michigan Condominium Act, there is a strong likelihood that the Master Deed and Bylaws need to be updated.

 - The Master Deed and Bylaws were Written by the Developer’s Attorney